agersant/crystal/docs/api/ui/text_font.md

 # Text:font

 Returns the name of the font used to draw text.

-The actual font object can be retrieved via [crystal.ui.font()](font).
+The actual font object can be retrieved via [crystal.ui.font()](font) if needed.

 ## Usage